sagaseit/Androidmeda/README.md

 # Androidmeda

-LLM tool to find any potential security vulnerabilities in android apps and deobfuscate android app code.
-Supports Ollama local models, and Public APIs for Google's Gemini Model, Anthropic's Model and OpenAI's Model.
+Androidmeda is an LLM tool designed to deobfuscate Android application code and find vulnerabilities by leveraging the power of Large Language Models (LLMs).
+It analyzes decompiled Android source code to identify obfuscated patterns, suggest more readable names for variables, methods, and classes, and ultimately provide a clearer understanding of an application's logic.

 Android apps generally use Proguard for obfuscating the app and reversing app can be hard with meaning less variable and function names.
-LLMs seems to do a good job in understanding the context of the code and renaming variables, functions, adding comments etc (to certain extent but embrace the unpredictibility of it too).
+LLMs seems to do a good job in understanding the context of the code and renaming variables, functions, adding comments etc. (to certain extent but embrace the unpredictibility of it too).

+Androidmeda supports both cloud-based LLM APIs (like OpenAI, Gemini, Anthropic) and local LLM inference via Ollama, offering flexibility and control over your analysis environment.

 ## Citation
 Please cite, If you use this software in your Research papers, articles etc.